 The department also sponsors the Kemp Symposium each spring, an academic showcase at which our students’ excellent research, projects, and writing are presented to the community in a series of panels.

-The department hosts chapters of Sigma Tau Delta, a national literature honor society, and Lambda Pi Eta, a national communication honor society, to which qualified students are invited to apply.
+The department hosts a chapter of Sigma Tau Delta, a national literature honor society, to which qualified students are invited to apply.

 Students may also apply for departmental honors.
-Their work is recognized at a year-end ceremony and throughout the year on the ELC common area on the third floor of Combs Hall.
+Their work is recognized at a year-end ceremony and throughout the year on the ENLI common area on the third floor of Combs Hall.

-The Department of English, Linguistics, and Communication is committed to:
+The Department of English and Linguistics is committed to:

 - supporting the UMW Statement of Institutional Values on Diversity and Inclusion;